SimonR-prog/testing/README.md

-# React frontend for group-assignment
+# Testing repo for our react frontend for group-assignment